 God inspired King Solomon to be your personal counselor.
 The wisest king that ever lived wrote down important advice for your success and prosperity.
 Pride will cause you to make foolish choices that will shame you; humility will lead you to make wise choices.

 The worst thing you can have is pride.
 It will cost you more than any other character fault.
 Conceit will deceive you into folly, which will quickly and surely shame you.
-But humility leads to wisdom, which protects men from foolish mistakes and resulting shame.
+But humility leads to wisdom, which protects men from foolish mistakes and then disgrace.

 Do you grasp the importance of this lesson?
 You will never hear or read a more important warning for your life.
 Pride will destroy you, but it will destroy you disgracefully and shamefully before all men.
 Humility will lift you up before both God and good men.